-It’s no secret, that Colorado is home to some of the most spectacular fall seasons.
-With yellowing aspens that fill the hillsides, red and orange scrub oak that occupy low-lying valleys, and picturesque mountain peaks to fill in the background, it’s no wonder why so many search where to see Colorado fall colors.
+It’s no secret that Colorado is home to some of the most spectacular fall seasons.
+With yellowing aspens that fill the hillsides, red and orange scrub oak that occupy low-lying valleys, and picturesque mountain peaks to fill in the background, it’s no wonder that so many search for where to see Colorado fall colors.

 Where to see fall colors near Denver